FindMySchool LogoFindMySchool

 Best suited to families who want a structured, academically strong primary with tangible enrichment, and who are prepared for the reality of oversubscription at Reception.
 The limiting factor for many families will be securing a place, rather than the quality of education once admitted.

-The school combines strong Key Stage 2 outcomes with positive indicators on behaviour, personal development and early years.
-In 2024, 83.67% of pupils met the expected standard in reading, writing and mathematics combined, well above the England average of 62%.
+The school combines secure Key Stage 2 expected-standard outcomes with positive indicators on behaviour, personal development and early years.
+In the 2024-25 / 2025 dataset, 80% of pupils met the expected standard in reading, writing and mathematics combined.

 Reception applications are made through Birmingham City Council.
-For September 2026 entry, applications open on 1 October 2025 and close on 15 January 2026 at 11:59pm.
+For September 2027 entry, applications open on 1 October 2026 and close on 15 January 2027.

 Yes, the school has nursery classes.
-The school indicates that nursery places are allocated in March for enrolment in the September ahead, and families are directed to the nursery admissions policy and application process.
-For nursery fee details, use the nursery information published by the school.
+Families should check the school’s current nursery admissions policy and application process, and use the nursery information published by the school for fee details.

 The school day runs 8:40am to 3:10pm, with doors opening from 8:15am.
 The school describes a free Breakfast Club available during that morning window.